serverless/emulator/README.md

 ## APIs

-The Local Emulator exposes different APIs which makes it possible to interact with it and perform specific actions.
+The Emulator exposes different APIs which makes it possible to interact with it and perform specific actions.

 Examples for such actions could e.g. be the deployment or invocation of functions.